An in-depth look on How to Value a Company

 Once the investor has an estimate of future cash flow, they determine the discount rate, which takes the time value of money into consideration.
 This variable is established by the buyer’s capital cost and how sensitive they believe the business or the industry to be.

-To make things easier, keep in mind that there are two important factors that impact the value of your business when using this method: expected earnings to make and how solid those predictions are.
+To make things easier, keep in mind that two important factors impact the value of your business when using this method: expected earnings to make and how reliable those predictions are.

 - The Comparables Approach

 Another way to value a company is to analyze the financial worth of comparable businesses that have sold in the recent past.
 However, the issue with this method is that it often leads owners to make wrong assumptions.